This post may contain affiliate links. Please read my affiliate policy for more information.

 When you’re mad, write down why.
 Explore the feelings.
 Just because you’re peeved now doesn’t mean you’ll be that way forever.

-And when you’ve had enough gloom and doom, go back to your gratitude list.
+And when you’ve had enough gloom and doom, head on back to your gratitude list.

 Change it up and return to your feel-good affirmations any time you want.